Abhin-Anilkumar/K8s-demo/APPROACH.md

 The goal was to deploy a highly available, scalable, and secure microservices application on AWS EKS.
 The architecture leverages managed services wherever possible to minimize operational overhead.

 ### 1. Network Infrastructure (VPC)
-- **Multi-AZ Deployment**: Subnets are distributed across multiple Availability Zones (`us-east-1a`, `us-east-1b`) to ensure high availability.
+- **Multi-AZ Deployment**: Subnets are distributed across multiple Availability Zones to ensure high availability.
-- **Segmentation**: Public subnets host the Application Load Balancer (ALB), while private subnets host the EKS worker nodes and RDS instances to ensure zero direct public access to backend components.
+- **Segmentation**: Public subnets host the ALB, while private subnets host worker nodes and RDS instances.
-- **ALB Discovery**: Subnets are tagged with `kubernetes.io/role/elb` and `kubernetes.io/role/internal-elb` to allow the AWS Load Balancer Controller to automatically discover and provision ALBs.
+- **ALB Discovery**: Subnets are correctly tagged for AWS Load Balancer Controller discovery.

 ### 2. EKS Cluster Design
-- **Unified Node Group**: Initially, workloads were split across node groups.
-We transitioned to a unified `default` node group to simplify Security Group management and resolve inter-pod connectivity issues caused by network isolation between groups.
+- **Unified Node Group**: Consolidated workloads into a single node group to simplify networking and security group management.
-- **Architecture Compatibility**: Node groups are configured to use `linux/amd64` (AL2) to match the application's compiled dependencies.
+- **Architecture Compatibility**: Images are built for `linux/amd64` to match the EKS worker node architecture.

 ### 3. Service Discovery & Connectivity
-- **Internal FQDNs**: Microservices communicate using Fully Qualified Domain Names (e.g., `catalogue.app.svc.cluster.local`) rather than short names.
-This ensures reliable DNS resolution across different namespaces and improves cluster-wide discovery stability.
+- **Internal FQDNs**: Microservices use Full Qualified Domain Names (e.g., `catalogue.app.svc.cluster.local`) for reliable internal communication.

-- **Consistent Protocols**: Standardized all internal endpoints to use consistent port mappings (e.g., frontend on 3000, catalogue on 5000, etc.).
+### 4. Persistence
+- **RDS PostgreSQL**: The `voting` service is integrated with a managed RDS PostgreSQL instance for data persistence.

+### 5. Repository & CI/CD Organization (Refactored)
+- **Centralized Helm Charts**: Reorganized Helm charts into a dedicated `charts/` directory at the project root.
+This follows Kubernetes best practices, making it easier to manage deployments across multiple environments.
+- **Streamlined CI/CD**: Simplified the GitHub Actions pipeline to focus on high-speed delivery:
+  - **Build**: Rapid Docker builds with Amazon ECR integration.
+  - **Deploy**: Seamless Helm-based deployments to EKS.
+  - **Notify**: Automated email alerts for build status.

-### 4. Security & IAM
+### 6. Security & IAM
-- **IRSA (IAM Roles for Service Accounts)**: Instead of providing broad permissions to the entire node group, we use IRSA for the AWS Load Balancer Controller.
-This follows the principle of least privilege by allowing the controller's specific Kubernetes service account to assume a unique IAM role.
+- **IRSA (IAM Roles for Service Accounts)**: Implemented for the AWS Load Balancer Controller to follow the principle of least privilege.
-- **Security Groups**: A centralized security group strategy was implemented where the RDS instance only accepts traffic from the EKS node group security group on port 5432.

-### 5. Persistence
-- **RDS PostgreSQL**: The `voting` service was migrated from an in-memory H2 database to a managed RDS PostgreSQL instance.
-This ensures data persistence across pod restarts and provides enterprise-grade backup and scaling capabilities.

-### 6. Cost Optimization
-- **Instance Rightsizing**: The EKS node groups use `t3.medium` instances, providing a balance of compute and memory while remaining within a cost-effective tier for production-like environments.
-- **Auto-Discovery for Scale**: The use of Managed Node Groups allows for seamless scaling.
-For future optimization, we recommend implementing **Horizontal Pod Autoscaler (HPA)** and **Cluster Autoscaler** to match resource usage with demand.
-- **Spot Instance Potential**: The architecture is designed to support EKS Spot Instances for non-critical workloads or as part of a diversified node group strategy to reduce costs by up to 70-90%.
-- **RDS Reserved Instances**: For long-term production usage, RDS Reserved Instances are recommended to lock in significant discounts.
+- **Secret Management**: Database credentials and other sensitive info are managed via Kubernetes Secrets.

-### 7. Monitoring & Logging Strategy
+### 7. Monitoring & Logging
-- **Infrastructure Metrics**: Leveraging **AWS CloudWatch** for EKS node and RDS performance monitoring (CPU, Memory, IOPS).
-- **Application Metrics**: Integrated Spring Boot Actuator for the `voting` service and standardized logging for all microservices to be captured by **CloudWatch Container Insights**.
-- **Centralized Logs**: Application logs are streamed to CloudWatch Logs via the standard out/error streams of the containers, allowing for centralized querying and alert configuration.

-### 8. Backup & Disaster Recovery
-- **RDS Automated Backups**: The PostgreSQL instance is configured with automated backups (7-day retention by default) with Point-in-Time Recovery (PITR) enabled.
-- **Infra as Code**: The entire environment is versioned in Git via Terraform, allowing for rapid recreation of the entire stack in an alternate region if necessary.

-### 9. Deployment Strategy
-- **Helm**: Componentized deployment using Helm charts for each microservice, allowing for environment-specific value overrides and structured rollouts.
-- **Rolling Restarts**: Used `kubectl rollout restart` to ensure zero-downtime updates when applying new configurations or image changes.
+- **AWS CloudWatch**: Used for infrastructure metrics and centralized log streaming.
+- **Metrics Server**: Enabled for real-time cluster resource monitoring.